 In the 1800’s, cross-breeding the Friesian with lighter breeds became very popular.
 The Friesian has had a major influence in developing the current Orlov Trotter, Norfolk Trotter, and the Morgan.
 This amount of cross-breeding quickly became controversial for Friesian enthusiasts.
 The Friesch Paarden Stamboek (FPS) was founded in 1879 in an effort to preserve the Friesian breed.

-On 1 May 1879, in a tavern called ‘De Drie Romers’ in Roordahuizum, the Friesch Paarden-Stamboek (the studbook of the Friesian horse) was established.
+On 1 May 1879, in a tavern called ‘De Drie Romers’ in Roordahuizum, Het Friesch Paarden Stamboek (Friesian horse studbook) was established.
 Registration of the Friesian horses that still remained proved somewhat of a stimulus to the breed, but the popularity of the heavier breeds, the so-called ‘Bovenlanders’, nonetheless continued to undermine the Friesian, and by the start of the 20th century, the breed was again dwindling rapidly.
 In 1913, there were only three older studbook stallions available for breeding.

 Fortunately for the Friesians, there was a group of people who purchased and raised the still-existing pure-bred colts.
 This strategy succeeded and saved the Friesian horse from extinction.